-The construction industry consumes between 30% to 50% of the natural resources (Anink et al. 1996, Herczeg et al. 2014, WSA 2012), produces up to 40% of the total waste stream (excluding the excavation waste) (Eurostat 2019, Clark et al. 2006, Defra 2019, UNEP 2015), and generates around 39% of the world's greenhouse gas emissions (Abergel et al. 2017).
-Above facts are alarming due to the urgent need to decrease the GHG (UNFCCC 2015) and because we are facing landfilling restrictions (Brewer and Mooney 2008) and resources deficiency globally ('Ellen MacArthur Foundation' 2013, Chen et al. 2010).
+The construction industry consumes between 30% and 50% of the natural resources (Anink et al., 1996; Herczeg et al., 2014; World Steel Association, 2012), produces up to 40% of the total waste stream (excluding the excavation waste) (Clark et al., 2006; Defra, 2019; Eurostat, 2019; UNEP, 2015) and generates around 39% of the world's greenhouse gas emissions (Abergel et al., 2017).
+The above facts are alarming due to the urgent need to decrease greenhouse gases (GHG) (United Nations Framework Convention on Climate Change, 2015) and because we are facing landfilling restrictions (Brewer and Mooney, 2008) and resource deficiency globally (Chen et al., 2010; Ellen MacArthur Foundation, 2013).

-Depletion of the earth's resources as the result of fast economic expansion, continuous population growth, and the drastic increase in demand for products and services has led the governments to run resource-efficient economies ('Ellen MacArthur Foundation' 2013).
-Therefore, the regulatory authorities worldwide, such as the European Commission Waste Framework Directive 2008/98/EC (EU 2008) and the Demolition Protocol (ICE 2008), introduce waste hierarchies to improve the material efficiency across all the economic sectors, including the building industry.
-According to these waste hierarchies "preparing for re-use" (or simply "reuse") is the second-best solution after "prevention" to decrease the high level of waste generation, and to decouple the economic growth from the resource consumption.
+The depletion of the earth's resources as the result of fast economic expansion, continuous population growth and the drastic increase in demand for products and services has led governments to run resource-efficient economies (Ellen MacArthur Foundation, 2013).
+Therefore, the regulatory authorities worldwide, such as the European Commission Waste Framework Directive 2008/98/EC (EU, 2008) and the Demolition Protocol (ICE, 2008), introduce waste hierarchies to improve the material efficiency across all the economic sectors, including the building industry.
+According to these waste hierarchies, 'preparing for re-use' (or simply 'reuse') is the second-best solution after 'prevention' to decrease the high level of waste generation and to decouple economic growth from resource consumption.

-New design methods such as design for deconstruction (DfD) (Akinade et al. 2017, Tingley and Davison 2011) and design for manufacture and assembly (DfMA) (Kalyun and Wodajo 2012) are introduced to prevent or decrease waste throughout the entire lifecycle of new buildings.
-However, most of the existing buildings are not designed based on the above techniques, which results in the generation of a considerable amount of wastes during refurbishment or demolition phase.
-Although according to the waste hierarchies, reuse is preferred to recycling, most of the recovery of construction and demolition wastes (CDW) happens in the form of recycling and not reuse.
-For example, in the UK, nearly 91% of the non-hazardous CDW is recovered through recycling (Defra 2019).
+New design methods such as design for deconstruction (DfD) (Akinade et al., 2017; Tingley and Davison, 2011) and design for manufacture and assembly (DfMA) (Kalyun and Wodajo, 2012) have been introduced to prevent or decrease waste throughout the entire lifecycle of new buildings.
+However, most of the existing buildings are not designed based on the above techniques, which results in the generation of a considerable amount of wastes during refurbishment or the demolition phase.
+Although, according to the waste hierarchies, reuse is preferred to recycling, most of the recovery of construction and demolition wastes (CDW) happens in the form of recycling and not reuse.
+For example, in the